Athlete dead in shipwreck left Pakistan to help disabled son

 Associated Press

-The boat that set sail from the Turkish port of Izmir carried people from Afghanistan, Pakistan, Iran and other countries who were seeking a better quality of life in Europe.
-According to survivor accounts, the vessel had at least 170 passengers before the tragedy happened.
+The boat that set sail from the Turkish port of Izmir carried people from Afghanistan, Pakistan, Iran and other countries seeking a better quality of life in Europe.
+According to survivor accounts, the vessel had 170 or more passengers before the tragedy happened.

 Raza’s sister, Sadia, said Shahida’s attempts to emigrate had one motive: “She only wanted her three-year-old disabled son to move, laugh and cry like other children,” Sadia told The Associated Press.
 “Shahida’s sole dream was the treatment of her disabled child.
 She risked her own life after hospitals in Pakistan told her that overseas medical aid could be the only option.”